ISISComputingGroup/ibex_developers_manual/Common-Eclipse-Tasks.md

 1. In Eclipse IDE, File Menu > New > Plugin Project.
 1. Give the Project a name, e.g. ``uk.ac.stfc.isis.ibex.foo``.
 If it is a UI plugin, it should have a "ui" in the top part of the name e.g. ``uk.ac.stfc.isis.ibex.ui.foo``
-1. For location, select the base source code folder, e.g., ``C:\Instrument\Dev\Client\base\org.csstudio.isis.foo``, rather than the default option (which will probably be the workspace).
+1. For location, select the base source code folder, e.g., ``C:\Instrument\Dev\Client\base\uk.ac.stfc.isis.ibex.foo``, rather than the default option (which will probably be the workspace).
 1. Click next.
 1. Make sure 'Generate an activator, a Java...' is checked.
 1. If this is to be a UI plugin, check 'This plug-in will make contributions to the UI.
 This will cause the Activator to extend ``AbstractUIPlugin`` rather than ``BundleActivator``.
 Plugins that contribute to the UI in any way such as by adding a preference page or menu item, need to be UI plugins
 1. Click finish.
-1. In the plugin ``org.csstudio.isis.feature.base``, open ``feature.xml`` and go to the 'Plug-ins' tab.
+1. In the plugin ``uk.ac.stfc.isis.ibex.feature.base``, open ``feature.xml`` and go to the 'Plug-ins' tab.
 Add your new plugin to the plug-ins list.

 1. Add a ``pom.xml file`` to the plugin so that it can be built with maven.
 This should be the same as the pom file in every other project; the only thing you'll need to change is the plugin's name (the ``artifactId``).
 The contents should be as below.
 Other sections of the pom follow will be inherited from ``org.csstudio.isis.tycho.parent`` and so don't need to be explicitly included:
     ```xml